Further guidance about EIR requests

 If my request is refused, or I am unhappy with the response, what can I do?

-If you are unhappy with how your request has been handled, please contact our Freedom of Information Officer on 023 8068 8000 or email email@example.com to request an internal review.
+If you are unhappy with how your request has been handled, please contact our Data Protection Officer on firstname.lastname@example.org to request an internal review.
 Under EIR there is a legal requirement that internal reviews must be carried out as soon as possible and within 40 working days.

 Please see our FOI and EIR complaints procedure for further information (Please note: This is separate from the standard complaints procedure).